BlakeDouglas/C/README.md

-# This Repo consists of projects created using the C Programming lanugage
+# This Repo consists of projects created using the C Programming language